 The Wrangell-St Elias National Park and Preserve is the biggest national park in the country since it was established in 1980.
 This area is absolutely massive.
 It is several times larger than the incredibly large Yellowstone and Death Valley National Parks.
 The park is accessible through Anchorage, and guests will find themselves in a place that has mountains, forests, glaciers, ice fields, and more.
-The park is home to numerous volcanoes and vast numbers of wild animals.
+The largest national park in the US is home to numerous volcanoes and vast numbers of wild animals.
 This area is beautiful, dangerous, and wild!

 What is the Largest National Park in the United States?

 The Wrangell-St. Elias National Park is the largest national park in the United States, measuring over 8 million acres of land.
 This park is located in Alaska, and it is somewhat infrequently visited because of its remote nature, high mountains, and glaciers.
 Nevertheless, this area is important to geological studies.

 What Was the First National Park Made in the United States?

 The first national park was Yellowstone National Park, and it was deemed such in 1872 under President Ulysses S. Grant.